Spring In Omaha: Fun Things To Do In March, April and May (2026)

 Spring in Omaha a wonderful time to visit or explore your own backyard.
-Crowds are few at major city attractions like the zoo and Omaha Children’s Museum, for one thing.
+Crowds are few at major city attractions like the zoo, for one thing.
 And another?
 It’s not hot and humid yet.
-Read on for ideas for great things to do in Omaha in the spring, particularly in the colder months of March, April and early May.
+Read on for ideas for fun things to do in Omaha in the spring, particularly in the colder months of March, April and early May.

 Disclosure: This post may contain affiliate links.